ltspicer/GALAXIS.electronic/README.md

 In Linux, if no "run in terminal" option is available or a starter is created, run starter.sh.

-You can adjust the language in the file config.py (language = "en").
+You can adjust the language in the file config.ini (language = "en").

 Game Instructions: